|

 UNIVERSITY OF MASSACHUSETTS 2009:

 Clinical Pathology and Nutritional Sciences Department.
 Professor Eugene Rogers, Program Director.
-Clinical Pathology Certification Program: Clinical Pathology
+Clinical Pathology Certification Program: Clinical Pathology combines the

-and prevention of disease.
-HARVARD UNIVERSITY DECEMBER 1989
+of disease.
+HARVARD UNIVERSITY DECEMBER 1989 - APRIL 1992:

-- APRIL 1992: NSF Postdoctoral Research Fellow with Professor Yoshito Kishi.
+NSF Postdoctoral Research Fellow with Professor Yoshito Kishi.

-Department of Chemistry
+Department of Chemistry and Chemical Biology:

-and Chemical Biology: Palytoxin (PTX) is a complex marine natural product with 71 asymmetric centers isolated from
+Palytoxin (PTX) is a complex marine natural product with 71 asymmetric centers isolated from soft coral and is considered

-soft coral and is considered to be one of the most toxic non-peptide substances known second to maitotoxin.
-Palytoxin targets
+to be one of the most toxic non-peptide substances known second to maitotoxin.
+Palytoxin targets the sodium-potassium pump

-the sodium-potassium pump protein via binding and "locking" it in a position allowing passive transport of both
+protein via binding and "locking" it in a position allowing passive transport of both the sodium and potassium ions,

-the sodium and potassium ions, thereby destroying the ion gradient that is essential for most cells.
-Toxicity symptoms are
+thereby destroying the ion gradient that is essential for most cells.
+Toxicity symptoms are angina-like chest pains, tachycardia,

-angina-like chest pains, tachycardia, unstable blood pressure, hemolysis, asthma-like breathing difficulties, and exaggerated
+unstable blood pressure, hemolysis, asthma-like breathing difficulties, and exaggerated T-wave in electreocardiograms wherein

-T-wave in electreocardiograms wherein these symptoms are rapid and death usually follows in minutes.
+these symptoms are rapid and death usually follows in minutes.

 Synthesis